trepo/gedcomx-date-js/README.md

 # TODO

-* Always set TZ offset to 00:00 when parsing single dates
+* Always default TZ offset to local offset? when parsing simple dates
 * Finish testing coverage
 * Fix single/simple tests to also check for error string (like range)
 * Finish and move _getDateFromDuration in Range
 * Finish informal duration parsing
-* Add getNthInstance() to Recurring
+* Add getNthInstance() to Recurring (calls multiply and add functions)
 * Add util function to multiply duration by a float
 * Add util function to add duration to single date
 * finish comment blocks on every function